Information overload: Renaissance

 Renaissance humanists always had a desire to preserve their writings and observations, but were only able to record ancient texts by hand because books were expensive and only the privileged and educated could afford them.
 Humans experience an overload in information by excessively copying ancient manuscripts and replicating artifacts, creating libraries and museums that have remained in the present.
 Around 1453 AD, Johannes Gutenberg invented the printing press and this marked another period of information proliferation.
 As a result of lowering production costs, generation of printed materials ranging from pamphlets, manuscripts to books were made available to the average person.

 Following Gutenberg's invention, the introduction of mass printing began in Western Europe.
 Information overload was often experienced by the affluent, but the circulation of books were becoming rapidly printed and available at a lower cost, allowing the educated to purchase books.
 Information became recordable, by hand, and could be easily memorized for future storage and accessibility.
-This era marked a time where inventive methods were established to practice information accumulation.
+This era marked a time when inventive methods were established to practice information accumulation.
 Aside from printing books and passage recording, encyclopedias and alphabetical indexes were introduced, enabling people to save and bookmark information for retrieval.
 These practices marked both present and future acts of information processing.

 Swiss scientist Conrad Gessner commented on the increasing number of libraries and printed books, and was most likely the first academic who discussed the consequences of information overload as he observed how "unmanageable" information came to be after the creation of the printing press.

 Blair notes that while scholars were elated with the number of books available to them, they also later experienced fatigue with the amount of excessive information that was readily available and overpopulated them.
 Scholars complained about the abundance of information for a variety of reasons, such as the diminishing quality of text as printers rushed to print manuscripts and the supply of new information being distracting and difficult to manage.
 Erasmus, one of the many recognized humanists of the 16th century asked, "Is there anywhere on earth exempt from these swarms of new books?".